 Category:129 Public Involvement

-Missouri citizens expect and demand an active voice in the location and design of transportation facilities.
-They recognize the important role transportation has in their life as well as the life of their community.
-Existing transportation facilities and in particular transportation improvements, have a direct impact on the social, economic and environmental resources of the community.
-As a result, MoDOT values the input the public provides on transportation improvements and has established various methods to gather it.
-Some of these methods are:
+Missouri’s citizens expect an active voice in the location and design of transportation facilities.
+They recognize the important role transportation has in their life as well as the vitality of their communities.
+Existing transportation facilities, particularly transportation improvements, have a direct impact on the social, economic, and environmental resources of Missouri’s communities.
+As a result, MoDOT values the public’s input on transportation improvements and has established various methods to gather it this feedback.
+Some of these methods include:

-In addition, MoDOT provides useful; information to Missourians concerning the operation of the highway system.
-This information is available from the following sources:
+In addition, MoDOT provides useful information to Missourians concerning the operation and maintenance of the highway system.
+This information is available from the following sources in addition to others:

-The development of quality transportation improvements depends on early, often and continuous involvement of the public in project decisions.
-Additionally, real time information about the State’s highway system permits the traveling public to use it efficiently.
-MoDOT always looks for ways to improve the quantity and quality of transportation information to the citizens of Missouri.
+The development of quality transportation improvements depends on early, frequent, and continuous involvement of the public in project decisions.
+Additionally, real time information about the State’s highway system allows the traveling public to use it efficiently.

 The public frequently questions not only the design and physical features of a project, but also its basic premise (the purpose and need) and assumptions (e.g., the range of alternatives) as identified by MoDOT.

 Public involvement allows MoDOT to gather real, valid input on transportation needs and to work with customers to refine solutions that meet those needs.

 The following guidelines for public involvement are not to be viewed as all-inclusive.
 Instead, they outline the minimum level of expectations for public involvement, with each individual effort matching the specific needs of the project and the community involved.
 The specific needs of the project should be documented in a public involvement plan (PIP).

 |PCE and CE2||Routine methods such as social media, news releases, opportunity for meetings, etc.||Public notices, news releases, meeting notes, Comments/responses, sign-in sheets||PM, CR, CM|